FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 In this blog post I want to describe how you can add authentication and authorization in your Angular app using NgRx.
 We are using an ASP.NET Core backend to get our secure data from and a custom STS which we use for the authentication and the id token as well as an access token.

-This is a follow up post of [Authentication and Authorization with Angular and ASP.NET Core using OIDC and OAuth2](https://offering.solutions/blog/articles/2020/05/18/authentication-and-authorization-with-angular-and-asp.net-core-using-oidc-and-oauth2/) so if you want to get into the complete setup you might give this blog post a shot first :-) We will build this one basically up on the app which was mentioned in the references blog post.
+This is a follow up post of [Authentication and Authorization with Angular and ASP.NET Core using OIDC and OAuth2](https://offering.solutions/blog/articles/2020/05/18/authentication-and-authorization-with-angular-and-asp.net-core-using-oidc-and-oauth2/) so if you want to get into the complete setup you might give this blog post a shot first :-) We will build this one up on the app which was mentioned in the references blog post.

 In this post we are gonna focus on the configuration and the Angular Application itself using NgRx.